-• Thompson begins his seventh season as the defensive coordinator and ninth overall as the linebackers coach at Northern Arizona University.
-He is entering his 11th season overall on the staff after spending his first two seasons across the line of scrimmage directing the running backs.
+• Thompson begins his eighth season as the defensive coordinator and 10th overall as the linebackers coach at Northern Arizona University.
+He is entering his 12th season overall on the staff after spending his first two seasons across the line of scrimmage directing the running backs.

 • Coached NAU’s first National Football Foundation Scholar-Athlete and William V. Campbell Trophy Semifinalist - Austin Hasquet - in 2014.
 Hasquet also went on to become the first NAU football player to be a two-time CoSIDA All-America First Team selection.
 Hasquet was named the Male Scholar-Athlete of the Year for NAU, and the Lumberjacks’ representative for the same accolade with the Big Sky.

 • NAU ranked first in the Big Sky in 2014 in pass defense (177.2) and opponent third-down conversions (33.3), second in scoring defense (25.7), pass defense efficiency (122.2) and opponent first downs (19.2), and third in total defense (390.2).

 • Six Lumberjacks earned All-Big Sky honors on defense in 2014, led by Marcus Alford a first team honoree.
 The cornerback also picked up the first All-America honors of his career garnering recognition from Beyond Sports Network.

 • In 2013, helped coach NAU to its first Football Championship Subdivision (FCS) playoff appearance in 10 years.
 Thompson had 10 players earn all-conference accolades, led by AP All-American Lucky Dozier.
 In addition to Dozier, Anders Battle and Tim Wilkinson also earned first team all-conference honors.